To Get the Best Price, This Is When to Book Your Flight

 Filter the search based on travel interests and needs

-If you know you’re going to travel with checked luggage or only want to fly nonstop, you can filter your search so you’re only comparing flights relevant to your needs.
+If you know you’re going to travel with checked luggage or only want to fly nonstop, you can filter your search to compare flights relevant to your needs.

 You can filter your search by the number of stops, flight duration, airlines (handy for eliminating carriers you definitely do not want to fly with), and departure and arrival times.
 You can also filter by the number of bags you want to check, all of which helps travelers find the best deals that meet their specific needs.
 (For instance, I am often traveling with two small kids, so shorter flight times and fewer stops are more important to me than the absolute rock-bottom prices.)

-You can (and probably should) search more than one origin or destination airport as well to expand your options.
+You can (and probably should) search for more than one origin or destination airport to expand your options.
 Kayak, for example, offers the ability to automatically include additional airports within a given radius with the click of a button.

 Explore cheap fares by destination

-On Google Flights, there is an Explore tool that allows users to enter their origin city and explore destinations within a given time frame—for example, a “one-week trip within the next six months.”
+Google Flights has an Explore tool that allows users to enter their origin city and explore destinations within a given time frame—for example, a “one-week trip within the next six months.”
 This is great for just planting some idea seeds for upcoming travel.
-You can do the same with the destination, and enter a broader region such as Hawai‘i or Europe to get larger snapshots of the airfares available across several cities and airports.
+You can search flights to an entire region or the world to compare airfares from your home airport to a large swath of destinations.

 Sign up for an airfare deal newsletter